 Step 1: Handle Your Financial Foundation First

-Before you invest a single dollar, get these three things in place.
+Before you invest a single dollar, get three things in place: a starter emergency fund, a plan for high-interest debt, and a strategy for capturing any employer match.

 Step 2: Choose the Right Account Type